aijony/anki-swedish-kelly/README.md

 ## Contributing

 Finding blatant errors and creating issue reports is greatly appreciated.
-Please note the word and its kellyID (found in the Metadata field in as k####) and the correction needed (ideally include a reference).
+Please note the word and its kellyID (found in the Metadata field as k####) and the correction needed - ideally include a reference.
 If you are more computer savvy please make a pull request.

-Please do not add new words (unless they are missing and in Kelly).
+Please do not add new words unless they are missing and in Kelly.

 If you want to contribute to this project, please follow these steps: